The Board of Directors

 In 2013, Pierre Demuelenaere successfully negotiated the acquisition of I.R.I.S.
 Group by Canon.
 The company has now become a member of the Canon Group.

 Mr. Demuelenaere holds a Civil Engineering degree in Microelectronics from the Université Catholique de Louvain (UCL) and received his PhD in Applied Sciences in 1987.

 Until December 2010, Mr. Demuynck was CEO of Liquavista.
 Before that, he held various positions within Royal Philips Electronics NV from 1976 until 2002.
 Amongst others, he was Vice President Marketing Audio in the USA, CEO of Philips in South Korea, General Manager Line of Business Portable Audio in Hong Kong, and CEO Group Audio in Hong Kong.

 In 2000, he became CEO Product Division Consumer Electronics in Amsterdam and member of the Group Management Committee of Philips.

-In 2003, Mr. Demuynck joined Royal KPN where he became member of the Board of Management and CEO of the Mobile Division (KPN Mobiel Netherlands; Base Belgium, E-Plus Germany).
+In 2003, Mr. Demuynck joined Royal KPN where he became member of the Board of Management and CEO of the Mobile Division (KPN Mobiel Netherlands, Base Belgium, E-Plus Germany).
 Until July 2008, he was CEO of Kroymans Corporation BV in the Netherlands.
-Mr. Demuynck has also been a member of the Supervisory Board of TomTom since June 2005.
+He was a member of the Supervisory Board of TomTom from June 2005 until April 2016.

 Martin De Prycker